-4. Maintaining a strong and stable balance sheet.
+- Maintaining a strong and stable balance sheet.

-5. Maintaining a high rating.
+- Maintaining a high rating.

 The Company’s Financial Leverage

-As of September 30, 2021, the net debt balance is ILS 8.9 billion (with no change since December 31, 2020).
+As of 30 September 2023, the net debt balance is approx. ILS 10.7 billion.

 The financing component is one of the main factors of the Company’s success.
 Through diversification of the sources of financing and maintenance of high liquidity, the Company can continue its development momentum and succeed in periods of crisis like the one that the world is currently experiencing.